-The upturn of the chiming, flashing machines perched in diners, truck stops and smooth gaming parlors has sent tens of millions of greenbacks into authorities coffers statewide, however additionally has raised serious questions about whether or not the fashion has long gone to a long way.
+The upturn of the chiming, flashing machines perched in diners, truck stops, and smooth gaming parlors has sent tens of millions of greenbacks into authorities coffers statewide; however, additionally has raised serious questions about whether or not the fashion has long gone to a long way.

 Where Mattoon stands

-The town of Mattoon obtained $313,597 in sales from video gambling machines in the course of 2016-17, up from $280,235 all through the preceding 12 months and $209,901 for the duration of 2014-15.
+The town of Mattoon obtained $313,597 in sales from video gambling machines in 2016-17, up from $280,235 all through the preceding 12 months and $209,901 for 2014-15.

-“Every yr the sales have been climbing,” stated Mattoon City Administrator Kyle Gill, who referred to that this revenue started out at $169,000 in 2013-14 when the video gambling machines had been legalized.
+“Every yr the sales have been climbing,” stated Mattoon City Administrator Kyle Gill, who referred to that this revenue started at $169,000 in 2013-14 when the video gambling machines had been legalized.

-However, Gill said the wide variety of Mattoon corporations that provide video gambling machines seems to have topped out at 28 now, with a total of 139 machines.
+However, Gill said the wide variety of Mattoon corporations that provide video gambling machines seems to have topped out at 28 now, with a total of 139 devices.
 He stated metropolis officials do not see as many video gambling machines going into agencies now.

 “The increase has slowed down.
 I suppose we are getting near the saturation factor,” Gill said.

 For an eating place liquor license holder, Gill stated 50 of the percentage of this established order’s overall gross sales need to be derived from the sale of prepared food.
-That law applies to video gambling establishments which can be working with restaurant liquor licenses.
-Gill stated the town has no longer encountered any violations of the video playing guidelines but, but will stay looking out.
+That law applies to video gambling establishments that can be working with restaurant liquor licenses.
+Gill stated the town has no longer encountered any violations of the video playing guidelines but will stay looking out.

 “We might be checking up on them,” Gill said.
 “We may be investigating compliance.”

-Mattoon Mayor Tim Gover said the city divides its annual sales from video playing machines frivolously between making bills to the police and firefighter pension fund, demolishing vacant homes which can be in risky condition, buying vehicles and other wished gadget, doing belongings preservation, and building up the city’s emergency reserve fund.
+Mattoon Mayor Tim Gover said the city divides its annual sales from video playing machines frivolously between making bills to the police and firefighter pension fund, demolishing vacant homes which can be in risky condition, buying vehicles and other wished gadgets, doing belongings preservation, and building up the city’s emergency reserve fund.

-From a personal perspective, Gill stated seeing how a great deal cash people are spending on video gambling is an issue.
+From a personal perspective, Gill started seeing how a great deal of cash people are spending on video gambling is an issue.
 Still, Gill said video playing is a form of entertainment for plenty people and the machines, especially those at truck stops, earn revenue from human beings passing through Mattoon.